somefan0102/somefan0102/README.md

 * computational models

 # where are you

-for stuff related to coding, you can check out my [website](https://somefan0102.neocities.org) and _maybe_ my [bluesky](https://bsky.app/profile/somefan0102.bsky.social).
+for stuff related to coding, you can check out my [website](https://somefan0102.neocities.org) and *maybe* my [bluesky](https://bsky.app/profile/somefan0102.bsky.social).

-# fun fact
-one less than nothing is everything, always.